 This can be demonstrated with a simple simulation.
 Take an egg (brain) and put it in a jar (skull) filled with water (brain fluid).
 Shake it to simulate a blow or tackle.
 The floating egg cracks.

 Now cover the jar with a towel or cushion to represent a mouthguard or helmet.
 Shake the jar again and the egg will still break.

 While your brain is more resilient than an egg in a jar, it helps demonstrate that no matter how well you cover your teeth or head, you cannot defy Newton’s first law of motion.
 An object in motion stay in motion.
 The fluid surrounding your brain is not sufficient cushion to prevent damage from a serious impact

-While you, the athlete, are running on the field and suddenly get tackled, your brain keeps moving until it is stopped by your skull.
+While an athlete is running on the field and suddenly gets tackled, their brain keeps moving until it is stopped the inside of their skull.